bdoepf/gcp-pipeline/README.md

 # Serverless data pipeline on Google Cloud Platform (GCP)
 This pipeline ingests data by using PubSub.
-Dataflow is used for processing and Cloud Storage as data lake sink.
+Dataflow is used for processing and enriching.
+Cloud Storage as data lake sink.

 Used Services:
 * Pub/Sub
 * Apache Beam & Dataflow
 * Cloud Storage

-## Usage-
+## Usage:
 ### Pre-requirements:
 * terraform installed
 * python3 installed